nandinnijainn/SmartCommitAi/Readme.md

 # 🚀 AutoCommit-CLI: AI-Powered Git Commit Messages
-# Testing AutoCommit CLI 🚀
+# Testing AutoCommit CLI i🚀

 AutoCommit-CLI is a powerful command-line tool that automates the process of writing meaningful Git commit messages using **Google Gemini AI**.
 No more struggling to come up with good commit messages—just let AI do it for you! 🎯